Our latest Newsletter

 Cedar Grove Community Acupuncture Clinic now open at 219 Algoma St. South!

-Cedar Grove is the first community acupuncture clinic in Thunder Bay, and we offer acupuncture treatments in a comfortable group setting.
+Cedar Grove is the first community acupuncture clinic in Thunder Bay, and offers acupuncture treatments in a comfortable group setting.
 You may wonder how this model works.
-Check out our website for all the details.
+Check out the website for all the details.

 You can pay anywhere between $20 and $45, HST included, for an acupuncture treatment.
-If you are interested in booking an appointment at Cedar Grove Community Acupuncture Clinic, either book online via our website or call us at 286-0118.
+If you are interested in booking an appointment at Cedar Grove Community Acupuncture Clinic or would like to check the hours of operation, visit the website or call (807) 286-0118.

 Our Naturopathic Doctors offer FREE seminars on various health related issues!
 If you would like to schedule an interactive seminar for your workplace or community group, please get in touch with us.
 Common topics for these presentations include "What is Naturopathic Medicine?"
 "Taking Care of your Immune System" and "Managing Stress".
 We are always happy to address other health topics that may be of interest to your group as well.